wemlaztdj/python-challenge/README.md

 ## PyPoll

+The dataset has three columns: "Voter ID", "County", and "Candidate".

 ![example](https://github.com/wemlaztdj/python-challenge/blob/main/Screenshot/election_data.png)

+The Python script will calculate:

-The total number of votes cast
+The total number of votes cast.

-A complete list of candidates who received votes
+A complete list of candidates who received votes.

-The percentage of votes each candidate won
+The percentage of votes each candidate won.

-The total number of votes each candidate won
+The total number of votes each candidate won.

-The winner of the election based on the popular vote
+The winner of the election is based on the popular vote.

-export a text file with the results
+and export results to a text file.

 ![example](https://github.com/wemlaztdj/python-challenge/blob/main/Screenshot/PyPoll_analysis.png)